Lafachief/Signacle/README.md

-# Signacle
+# SNCL
-EOSIO is a next-generation, semantic driven Copy Trading Ecosystem
+Signacle  is a next-generation, semantic driven Copy Trading Ecosystem